Skip to main content

 • A single ADF service can be used for both transport and ingestion

-• Transport from ODX to MDW
+• Transport from an Ingest instance to a Prepare instance

 • The option to use ADF is not available for all data source types, but many options are available.